shavonneg/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

-### Editing a person : `edit`
+### 6.5.
+Editing a client : `edit`

-Edits an existing person in the address book.
+Edits an existing client in the BookKeeper.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the client at the specified `INDEX`.
+The index refers to the index number shown in the displayed client list.
   The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the client’s tags by typing `t/` without specifying any tags after it.

 Examples:

-* `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567`
+* `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567`
   and `johndoe@example.com` respectively.
-* `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.

-### Deleting a person : `delete`
+### 6.6.
+Deleting a client : `delete`

-Deletes the specified person from the address book.
+Deletes the specified client from the BookKeeper.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:

-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd client in the BookKeeper.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

-### Listing all persons : `list`
+### 6.7.
+Listing all clients : `list`

-Shows a list of all persons in the address book.
+Shows a list of all clients in the BookKeeper.

 Format: `list`

-### Locating persons by name: `find`
+### 6.8.
+Locating clients by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds clients whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`